- Stefan H. Robock Professor of Finance and Economics

 - Finance Division

-Xavier Giroud is the Roger F. Murray Associate Professor of Finance at Columbia Business School.
-He is also a Faculty Research Fellow at the National Bureau of Economic Research (NBER) and a Research Affiliate at the Centre for Economic Policy Research (CEPR).
+Xavier Giroud is the Stefan H. Robock Professor of Finance and Economics at Columbia Business School.
+He is also a Research Associate at the National Bureau of Economic Research (NBER) and a Research Fellow at the Centre for Economic Policy Research (CEPR).

 Giroud holds an MA in quantitative economics and finance from the University of St. Gallen as well as an MPhil in finance and a PhD in finance from the Stern School of Business, New York University.

 Ph.D. in Finance, New York University, 2011; M.Phil. in Finance, New York University, 2009; M.A. in Quantitative Economics and Finance, University of St. Gallen, 2005